Feminist movement: Second Wave Feminism

 The 1960s second wave of feminism was termed the Women's liberation movement.
 It was the largest and broadest social movement in US history.
 The second wave was based around a sociopolitical-cultural movement.
-Activists fought for gender issues, women's sexual liberation, reproductive rights, job opportunities for women, violence against women, and changes in custody and divorce laws.
+Activists fought for gender issues, women's sexual liberation, reproductive rights, job opportunities for women, an end to violence against women, and changes in custody and divorce laws.
 It is believed the feminist movement gained attention in 1963, when Betty Friedan published her novel, The Feminine Mystique.
 Friedan wrote of "the problem that has no name"(Friedan 1963), as a way to describe the depression women felt about their limited choices in life.
 While reading The Feminine Mystique, women found they related to what Friedan wrote.
 Women were forced to look at themselves in a way they had not before.
 They saw within themselves, all the things they had given up in the name of conformity.

 The women's movement became more popular in May 1968 when women began to read again, more widely, the book The Second Sex, written in 1949 by a defender of women's rights, Simone de Beauvoir.
 De Beauvoir's writing explained why it was difficult for talented women to become successful.
 The obstacles de Beauvoir enumerates include women's inability to make as much money as men do in the same profession, women's domestic responsibilities, society's lack of support towards talented women, and women's fear that success will lead to an annoyed husband or prevent them from even finding a husband at all.
 De Beauvoir also argues that women lack ambition because of how they are raised, noting that girls are told to follow the duties of their mothers, whereas boys are told to exceed the accomplishments of their fathers.
 Along with other influences, such as Betty Friedan, Simone de Beauvoir's work helped the feminist movement to solidify the second wave.
 Contributors to The Women's Liberation Movement include Simone de Beauvoir, Christiane Rochefort, Christine Delphy and Anne Tristan.